Berks Opioid Settlement Funds

 Project Peace Youth Coalition

 Project description: The Project PEACE Youth Coalition offered by the Community Prevention Partnership of Berks County will provide structured mentoring and leadership opportunities for youth in the Reading School District Middle Schools and High Schools.
 This is achieved by engaging youth in an effort to increase awareness of the dangers of substance use, decrease drug use and reduce overdoses.
-This program has been operating for 10 years under a federal grant which will expire on September 30, 2023.
+This program has been operating for 10 years under a federal grant which expired on September 30, 2023.

 Recovery House Recovery Support Services